GOV.UK (or www.gov.uk) is provided by the Government Digital Service (GDS), part of the Cabinet Office.

 Why we need your data

-We collect information through Google Analytics to see how you use the site and government digital services.
+We collect information through Google Analytics to see how you use GOV.UK and government digital services and through LUX to see how well the site performs on your device.
 We do this to help:

-- make sure the site is meeting the needs of its users
+- make sure GOV.UK is meeting the needs of its users

 - make improvements, for example improving site search